Datadog’s Process Monitoring allows for real-time visibility of the most granular elements in a deployment.

 Tagging enhances navigation.
 In addition to all existing host-level tags, processes are tagged by

-role:McNulty-Query, which is our front end query service, in order to narrow our search.
-Then we can search for our NGINX master processes, and pivot the table by Availability-Zone, to be confident about that service staying highly available.
+role:McNulty-Query, Datadog’s front-end query service, in order to narrow the search.
+Then you can search for the NGINX master processes and pivot the table by availability zone to be confident about that service staying highly available.

 user to understand who is logged into which hosts.

 Live Processes adds extra visibility to your container deployments.
-The Live Containers feature gives you a similarly comprehensive view of your container and orcestrator environment.
+The Live Containers feature gives you a similarly comprehensive view of your container and orchestrator environment.
 When Live Processes is enabled, the process tree for each container is included in the container inspection panel on that page.

 While actively working with the Live Processes, metrics are collected at 2s resolution.
-This is very important for highly volatile metrics such as CPU.
+This is important for highly volatile metrics such as CPU.
 In the background, for historical context, metrics are collected at 10s resolution.

 Collection of open files and current working directory is limited based on the level of privilege of the user running

 Real-time (2s) data collection is turned off after 30 minutes.
 To resume real-time collection, refresh the page.